fretbuzz/mimir_snakemake_t2/README.md

 Be advised that the project is still pre-alpha, does not do everything that you'd want it to, and the interface is a little rough.
 I recommend checking back ~4/20, which is when I hope to have it ironed out.

+Please see the Wiki for full documentation on how to run the experimental apparatus (to acquire sample data) and for a full explanation of how to run the analysis pipeline.
+The explanation below is how to run the analysis pipeline with a pretrained model, but it's likely you'd want to generate your own model.

 ## Running Analysis Pipeline Demo
 The analysis pipeline takes a pcap file and a log of entities that exist on the cluster (such as pods and services) and uses them to generate a graph-based statistical model of network traffic on the application.
 This model can then be applied to new pcaps to determine if there is anomalous traffic.